lmondada/dphil-thesis/content/06_conclusion/_index.md

 given

-1. the modularity and expressiveness that quantum compilers will require to simultaneoulsy express higher level abstractions, hardware primitives and interleaved quantum classical computation (cf.
+1. the modularity and expressiveness that quantum compilers will require to simultaneously express higher level abstractions, hardware primitives and interleaved quantum classical computation (cf.
    {{< reflink "sec:hybrid" "sec:need-help" "sec:graph-defs">}}), and
 2. the challenge of scaling up quantum programs sizes to make the most of the